xavi-pinsach/kzg-grandsums-study/README.md

 ## Overview

-The purpose of this study is to analyze and understand the grand-sums concept proposed by Hector Masip.
+The purpose of this study is to analyze and understand the grand-sums concept proposed by [Héctor Masip](https://hecmas.github.io/).
 It provides a implementation of grand sums in JavaScript, allowing developers to explore and experiment with the concept.

 ## Contents